-The Primary Intensification Corridors are also more than just transportation routes: they will evolve as active and unique places in their own right, supporting a range of uses.
-They are the a focus for for planned or future transit investment in recognition of their function as activity generators, and they will also be designed to comfortably and safely accommodate pedestrians and cyclists, as well as motor vehicles.
-The Primary Intensification Corridors are places for growth over time, both for mixed\use and -employment-related intensification as per the land use designations in Chapter 9.
+The Primary Intensification Corridors are more than just transportation routes: they will evolve as active and unique places in their own right, supporting a range of uses.
+They are the focus for planned or future transit investment in recognition of their function as activity generators, and they will also be designed to comfortably and safely accommodate pedestrians and cyclists, as well as motor vehicles.
+The Primary Intensification Corridors are places for growth over time, both for mixed-use and employment-related intensification as per the land use designations in Chapter 9.
 Schedule 1 illustrates which Primary Intensification Corridors are within Employment Areas.
-Policies for Primary Intensification Corridors are set out below.

-2.2.5.8.2.2.5.12.
-That Primary Intensification Corridors are Intensification Areas that are planned to evolve with either mixed-use or employment intensification over time to complement adjacent areas, support public transit, and enhance the structure of the City by linking the Vaughan Metropolitan Centre, Primary Centres and Local Centres Intensification Areas.
+2.2.5.8.
+That Primary Intensification Corridors are Intensification Areas that are planned to evolve with either mixed-use or employment intensification over time to complement adjacent areas, support public transit, and enhance the structure of the City by linking the Vaughan Metropolitan Centre, Primary Centres and Local Centres.

-2.2.5.9.2.2.5.13.
+2.2.5.9.
 That Primary Intensification Corridors shall be planned to:

-- a. develop with a mix of housing types and tenures, including housing suitable for seniors and families with children and affordable housing; - b. include a mix of non-residential uses including retail, office, institutional, commercial, community facilities and human services intended to serve both the local population and the City as a whole, and attract activity throughout the day; - c. develop at densities supportive of planned public transit; - d. include well designed public open spaces that are either landscaped parks, or public plazas or both in a manner that is appropriate to the local context;

-- e. encourage a pedestrian-friendly built form by locating active uses at grade; and, - f. be designed and developed to implement appropriate transition of intensity and use to surrounding Community Areas, and/or separation from adjacent Employment Areas. - 2.2.5.10.2.2.5.14.
-That only properties with frontage directly on the street forming a PrimaryIntensification Corridor shall be considered appropriate for intensification.
+- a. develop with a mix of housing types and tenures, including housing suitable for seniors and families with children and affordable housing; - b. include a mix of non-residential uses including retail, office, institutional, commercial, community facilities and human services intended to serve both the local population and the City as a whole, and attract activity throughout the day; - c. develop at densities supportive of planned public transit; - d. include well designed public open spaces that are either landscaped parks, or public plazas or both in a manner that is appropriate to the local context; - e. encourage a pedestrian-friendly built form by locating active uses at grade; and, - f. be designed and developed to implement appropriate transition of intensity and use to surrounding Community Areas, and/or separation from adjacent Employment Areas. - 2.2.5.10.
+That only properties with frontage directly on the street forming a Primary Intensification Corridor shall be considered appropriate for intensification.
 For clarity, properties that are rear-lotted against a Primary Intensification Corridor, or those that have frontage on a window street parallel to a Primary Intensification Corridor, are generally not considered appropriate for intensification.